“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 Whereas before, turbulence would have unsettled me, I am unfazed by the plane’s drops, bumps, heaves and lurches as we approach the landing strip at Puerto Vallarta.
 I think I am losing my fear of death.
-Or am I harboring a death wish?
+Or perhaps harboring a death wish.

 The airplane door opens, and a hot, humid air-blast fills the interior.

 My friends want to wait for Steffanie to deplane along with her seventeen nurse colleagues.
 I am in a hurry to get to Sayulita but must confess I make my mental pick from the eighteen-nurse lineup right behind us as we pass immigration.
 The shortest one, with the lively hazel eyes.

 After clearing customs, we walk across a wide, high-ceilinged bright corridor crowded with hawkers besieging newcomers with offers of sailing excursions, taxis, hotels, free cocktails, and fishing expeditions.
 It is the tail-end of the low tourist season and locals are desperate; they are running on fumes and their children are hungry.
 How would I survive here?